RocketChat/docs-old/administrator-guides/file-upload/README.md

-# File Storages
+# File Upload

-There are several choices for file storage
+There are several choices for file storage:

 - GridFS
 - [Amazon S3](amazon-s3/)